Yuuuuuu-xue/DataStructures_and_Algorithms/fenwick_tree/notes.md

 ## Fenwick Tree (Binary Indexed Tree)
 Fenwick Tree, also known as Binary Indexed Tree, is represented as an array.
-- ach node stores the sum of some elements of the input array
+- Each node stores the sum of some elements of the input array
 - The size of Binary Indexed Tree array is equal to the size of the input array, but **index 1 based**.
 - We will first initialize all the elements of the array to 0.